Ep 25: Can Eating or Drinking Collagen Supplements Improve Skin Health?

 It’s been marketed to consumers as an anti-aging remedy.
 Benefits include a wrinkle reduction, skin rejuvenation, reversing skin aging and skin plumping.
 However, do these products really live up to their claims?
 The key here is, whenever a dermatologist reviews such claims, it’s important to base it on sound peer review evidence.

 What does the science say?
 Can drinking or eating collagen improve skin health?

-The results actually demonstrated a statistically significant increase in skin moisture for the treatment group that received the oral collagen treatment.
+The results actually demonstrated a statistically significant increase in skin moisture for the treatment group.
+Which is those that received the oral collagen treatment.
 In the second part of the study, they recruited 106 French women between the ages of 40 to 65.
 The same study design was for 84 consecutive days, measuring the results with high frequency ultrasound.
 The results show that there was greater collagen density in the group that underwent treatment.

 In another study, Kim et al enrolled 64 Korean women in a study which investigated the effect of this low molecular weight collagen peptide on skin hydration, wrinkling and elasticity.
 Again, at the monitoring period of six weeks in 12 weeks, there were significant increase in skin hydration in the treatment group comparing to the placebo group.
-Notably, the parameters of skin wrinkling – which were roughness, smoothness, depth, were measured.
-They were significantly higher in the treatment group.
+Notably, measuring the parameters of skin wrinkling – which were roughness, smoothness, depth – they were significantly higher in the treatment group.